rightjs/rightjs-docs/docs/en/goods/behavior.md

 # Behaviors Module

+__NOTE__: This module is deprecated and will be removed with RightJS 1.6 release!
+Use the built in events delegation features instead.
+[Check this tutorial](/tutorials/events-delegation)

 The behaviors module provides the ability to define behaviors on element groups selected by CSS rules.
 It watches any changes on the web-page and automatically updates the matching elements.